notiz-dev/notiz/content/blog/how-to-connect-nestjs-with-prisma.md

 Now we can inject the `PrismaService` into any REST controller, Graphql resolver or service to query our data model.
 We will inject it into a controller and create REST endpoints querying and creating `User` models.

-Note we are directly accessing the type-safe generated Api from the `PrismaClient`.
+Note we are directly accessing the type-safe generated Api from the `PrismaClient` through `PrismaService`.

 ```typescript
 import { Controller, Get, Param, Post, Body } from '@nestjs/common';